RNNLogic: Learning Logic Rules for Reasoning on Knowledge Graphs: Experiment

 \subsection{Results}

-\textbf{Comparison against Existing Methods.} We present the results on two large datasets (i.e., FB15k-237, WN18RR) in Tab.~\ref{tab::results-kgr-1}, and the results on two small datasets (i.e., Kinship, UMLS) in Tab.~\ref{tab::results-kgr-2}.
+\textbf{Comparison against Existing Methods.} We present the results on the FB15k-237 and WN18RR datasets in Tab.~\ref{tab::results-kgr-1} and Tab.~\ref{tab::results-kgr-2}.
+The results on the Kinship and UMLS datasets are shown in Tab.~\ref{tab::results-kgr-3}.

 We first compare \method{} with rule learning methods. \method{} achieves much better results than statistical relational learning methods (MLN, Boosted RDN, PathRank) and neural differentiable methods (NeuralLP, DRUM, NLIL, CTP).
-This is because the rule generator and reasoning predictor of \method{} can collaborate with each other to reduce search space and learn better rules. \method{} also outperforms reinforcement learning methods (MINERVA, M-Walk) in most cases.
+This is because the rule generator and reasoning predictor of \method{} can collaborate with each other to reduce search space and learn better rules. \method{} also outperforms reinforcement learning methods (MINERVA, MultiHopKG, M-Walk).
 The reason is that \method{} is optimized with an EM-based framework, in which the reasoning predictor provides more useful feedback to the rule generator, and thus addresses the challenge of sparse reward.

 We then compare \method{} against state-of-the-art embedding-based methods.
 For \method{} with embeddings in the reasoning predictor (\emph{with emb.}), it outperforms most compared methods in most cases, and the reason is that \method{} is able to use logic rules to enhance reasoning performance.
 For \method{} without embedding (\emph{w/o emb.}), it achieves comparable results to embedding-based methods, especially on WN18RR, Kinship and UMLS where the training triplets are quite limited.